top of page

 Why need a VLAN?

-- When a switch receives the broadcast frame it can be flooding to other ports on the switch. take scenario given below image.
+When a switch receives the broadcast frame it can be flooding to other ports on the switch. take scenario given below image.
+In this picture PC, 1 can flooding frame on the switch so it can share on other ports and this frame to receive switch 2 that also flooding frame into all ports so it can cause traffic and more CPU utilization.

 Normal lab without VLAN